cohere-ai/sandbox-conversant-lib/README.md

 ### Running Your Own Demo Locally

+Cohere uses Streamlit to create its demo applications.
+If you’re new to Streamlit, you can install it [here](https://docs.streamlit.io/library/get-started/installation) and read more about running Streamlit commands [here](https://docs.streamlit.io/library/get-started/main-concepts).

 If you'd like to spin up your own instance of the Streamlit demo, you will first need a `COHERE_API_KEY`.
 You can generate one by visiting [dashboard.cohere.ai](https://dashboard.cohere.ai).
 Add the key to `.streamlit/secrets.toml`: